Updated on January 4th, 2025 Posted In: Garden Trends & Design

 Why a successful small garden needs a big idea

-You can let a larger garden evolve.
+You can let a larger outdoor space evolve.
 And by ‘larger’ I mean any garden more than about 80ft (25m) long.

 Why a small garden needs a big idea